 Genetic testing is recommended before going for PGD, the following are the reasons to opt for PGD:

 Over more than 100 genetic diseases can be investigated in an embryo for PGD.
+The abnormality is detectable with molecular techniques using polymerase chain reaction (PCR) amplification of DNA from a single cell.

 Risk involved in PGD are similar to that of IVF, which involve: